 Dr. Philpott can help guide you to the solution that will best serve your goals.
 This may include more than one cosmetic procedure.
 Many times the combination of two or more treatments delivers even more dramatic, transformative results.

 If you’re considering treatments to treat your crow’s feet in Scottsdale, The Body Sculpting Center is here to help.
-Contact our office today and we’ll schedule a complimentary consultation.
+Contact our office today and we’ll schedule a consultation.
 You’ll be able to have all your questions answered and all your concerns addressed, with a clear picture of which procedure is best for you and what sort of outcome you can expect.